 When I was little, I loved to look at and read comic strips that came in every Sunday newspaper.
 I love to create characters and imagine what they do in a certain situations.
 I'm actually trying to make a comic, so I think this class will help me improve on how to make simple ones.
 One thing I hope to learn in this course is how to make smoother transitions between scenes.

 One of her assignments was to design an advertising campaign for a theater or dance production, or any other event held at school, creating images that represent characters and major aspects of the event or production.
 Since all school events were closed due to coronavirus she decided to create a comic to help an Orange County California organization called Making Masks Central OC.

-Annie Cwieka from Making Masks Central OC posted Katrina's comic and shared some powerful words all of us should keep in mind during this pandemic and praise for Katrina:
+Katrina sent her comic to Making Masks Central OC and requested their feedback.
+Annie Cwieka from Making Masks Central OC posted Katrina's comic on their Facebook page, shared some powerful words from Mr. Rogers that all of us should keep in mind during this pandemic and praised Katrina:

 Dear wonderful Face Mask Making Tribe!
 We are very proud to share the work of Katrina, daughter of our prolific seamstress, Kimiko.
 Katrina was asked to produce a "comic ad" for a class project.
 She choose our group as her inspiration.